Happy Monday! Time for another Monday Marketing post and today’s topic is on social media.

 Facebook also does better with no more than 3, preferably 1 or 2.

 Instagram is the best for hashtags and I think you can use 30.
-Should have at least 11.
+With at least 11 being the recommended amount

 Make sure you look into the best way to use hashtags for each system.
 They aren’t all the same and using too many can actually damage your reach making your posts do less well.